 Using gentle oils in your bath water can help keep you moisturized.
 Be sure to use oils that do not contain fragrances or bubble bath solutions that could further irritate your skin.
 Be careful — oils can make the tub very slippery.
 If you do not have a bathtub at home, you can always use a pail with a scoop to pour over parts of your body like how our grandparents use to bathe in the olden days before shower heads were invented.

 For general maintenance, you may try essential & natural oil.
-Add about 5 drops of tea tree oil and 10 drops of olive or coconut oil in my bath.
-It does give my skin a silky oily feel and retains the natural moisture of my skin longer.
-Tea tree oil is a very effective and natural antiseptic, but you need to ensure you don’t put too much else it may aggravate your skin.
+Add about 5 drops of tea tree oil and 10 drops of olive or coconut oil in your bath.
+It will give your skin a silky oily feel.
+Tea tree oil is a very effective and natural antiseptic, but you will need to ensure you dilute it accordingly, else it may aggravate your skin.

 We hope the above bath treatment remedies from the National eczema association will help you find more relief from the itching.
 Have you tried any of them before?
 Share your experience in the comments below.